 Sweet, sour, salty, hot, bitter and burning, all at once.
-The incredible variety of food can be shocking at first, but believe me, you will miss its taste when you leave.
+The incredible variety of food can be shocking at first, but believe us, you will miss its taste when you leave.
 The food is on almost every corner and at very reasonable prices.
 Locals hardly cook, they use local food vendors.
-Be sure to try food from the stall, which is not adapted for tourists, as is the case in the main tourist areas and hotels.
+Be sure to try food from the stall, which is not supposed to be served for tourists, as in the main tourist areas and hotels.

 Tips on eating in Sri Lanka

 The national dish is rice and curry.
-But it is not a curry spice we are familiar with, but a hot mixture with vegetables, meat or fish.
+But it is not a curry we are familiar with, but a hot mixture with vegetables, meat or fish.
 Sri Lankans even eat curry for breakfast.
-If you are not completely lover of spicy food, it is necessary to warn the staff significantly.
+If you are not completely a lover of spicy food, it is necessary to warn the staff significantly.
 Also, be prepared for the fact that you will hardly come across a proper steak in Sri Lanka.
-Like any coastal state, they have a local supply of fresh fish and usually upon arrival at the restaurant, instead of a menu you can see the counter where you will see the current menu.
+Like any coastal state, they have a local supply of fresh fish and usually upon arrival at the restaurant, instead of a normal menu, you can look at the counter where you will see the current menu.
 Just choose the best piece and way of cooking.

 It is a spicy fruit or vegetable sauce.
 Most likely you will come across mango chutneys.

 Hot chili sauce, the most common variant is half sambal made of grated coconut.

 Local type of pastry.
 These are bread pancakes, which are an excellent addition to sauces.
 However, they can also eat separately.